History of mathematical notation: Gauss, Hamilton, and matrix notations

-After the 1800s, Christian Kramp would promote factorial notation during his research in generalized factorial function which applied to non-integers.
-Joseph Diaz Gergonne introduced the set inclusion signs.
+In the 1800s, Christian Kramp promoted factorial notation during his research in generalized factorial function which applied to non-integers.
+Joseph Diaz Gergonne introduced the set inclusion signs (⊆, ⊇), later redeveloped by Ernst Schröder.
 Peter Gustav Lejeune Dirichlet developed Dirichlet L-functions to give the proof of Dirichlet's theorem on arithmetic progressions and began analytic number theory.
-In 1828, Gauss proved his Theorema Egregium (remarkable theorem in Latin), establishing property of surfaces.
-In the 1830s, George Green developed Green's function.
-In 1829.
-Carl Gustav Jacob Jacobi publishes Fundamenta nova theoriae functionum ellipticarum with his elliptic theta functions.
-By 1841, Karl Weierstrass, the "father of modern analysis", elaborated on the concept of absolute value and the determinant of a matrix.
+In 1829, Carl Gustav Jacob Jacobi published Fundamenta nova theoriae functionum ellipticarum with his elliptic theta functions.

 Matrix notation would be more fully developed by Arthur Cayley in his three papers, on subjects which had been suggested by reading the Mécanique analytique of Lagrange and some of the works of Laplace.
 Cayley defined matrix multiplication and matrix inverses.
 Cayley used a single letter to denote a matrix, thus treating a matrix as an aggregate object.
-He also realized the connection between matrices and determinants, and wrote "There would be many things to say about this theory of matrices which should, it seems to me, precede the theory of determinants".
+He also realized the connection between matrices and determinants, and wrote "There would be many things to say about this theory of matrices which should, it seems to me, precede the theory of determinants."

-William Rowan Hamilton would introduce the nabla symbol for vector differentials.
-This was previously used by Hamilton as a general-purpose operator sign.
-Hamilton reformulated Newtonian mechanics, now called Hamiltonian mechanics.
-This work has proven central to the modern study of classical field theories such as electromagnetism.
-This was also important to the development of quantum mechanics.
-In mathematics, he is perhaps best known as the inventor of quaternion notation and biquaternions.
-Hamilton also introduced the word "tensor" in 1846.
-James Cockle would develop the tessarines and, in 1849, coquaternions.
-In 1848, James Joseph Sylvester introduced into matrix algebra the term matrix.